100 Nifty Facts About New Jersey, USA

 Liberty State Park

-• Ellis Island, which is part of the Statue of Liberty National Monument, belongs to both New Jersey and New York State.
-The two states claimed the island for years, until the U.S. Supreme Court decided that 83% of the island belonged to New Jersey in the 1998 New Jersey v.
-New York case.
+31. Ellis Island, part of the Statue of Liberty National Monument, belongs to New Jersey and New York State.
+The two states claimed the island for years until the U.S. Supreme Court decided that 83% of it belonged to New Jersey in the 1998 New Jersey vs. New York case.

-• There is actually a bridge from New Jersey’s Liberty State Park to Ellis Island.
+34. There is actually a bridge from New Jersey’s Liberty State Park to Ellis Island.
 It was built in 1986 to transport materials there.
-It is no longer strong enough to be used, but still hasn’t been torn down.
+It is no longer strong enough to be used, but it still hasn’t been torn down.

 Ellis Island in the foreground, with the Statue of Liberty on Liberty Island in the background